Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 You may use any material strength model for the base material (rock mass) and anisotropic planes.
 For example, you might use:

-You are not limited to the Mohr-Coulomb strength model when using the Generalized Anisotropic material option in RS3.
+You are not limited to Mohr-Coulomb strength model when using the Generalized Anisotropic material option in RS3.

 Tensile Strength